AzimChowdhury/expenses-tracker/README.md

 1.  **Clone the Project:**

-        - Clone this project from GitHub.
+         Clone this project from GitHub.

 2.  **Install Dependencies:**

-        - Run the following command to install the required packages:
+        Run the following command to install the required packages:

-               ```bash
+               ```
                npm install
                ```